Understand Multivariate Experiments

 How the above structure will look in Convert Experiments is visible below.

-The URL of the page you wanted to use will be loaded that will take some seconds.
+The URL of the page you wanted to use will be loaded and it can take some seconds.
 Then the first variation is ready to be edited.
 You can click on any orange highlighted area to change content.
 You can add new variations with the green plus sign to the right of the variation names.

 For example below you: